 The managers believe that many investors had written off Marks and Spencer's clothing division as a business in terminal decline and were underestimating the potential of the food division.
 They say that new management has reinvigorated the business and they highlight the success of the company's online retail effort, which now accounts for more than 40% of sales.
-The acquisition of Ocado also transformed its online food/groceries offering, in the mangers' view.
+The acquisition of Ocado also transformed its online food/groceries offering.